 How to send money to China

-Learn how to send money to China with the lowest fees and best rates in four easy steps
+Find out how to make a money transfer to China with the best providers with these 4 steps

-1. Make sure the Chinese yuan mid-market rate is in your favor
+1. See if the Chinese yuan mid-market rate is interesting

-2. Go with the optimal option by comparing the available providers.
+2. Find the best deal by comparing all the available money transfer providers.

-3. Choose the best money transfer company that suits your needs
+3. Choose the best option for your specific needs

-It is also interesting to consider the payment solution and pay-out options.
-You often have the option to pay for your transfer by wiring the money from your bank account or by cards (credit or debit).
-On the other side of the transfer, choose if you need the amount in CNY to be transferred to your recipient's account or available for pick-up in cash at an agent location.
+Another important aspect is to have a look at the pay-in and pay-out options.
+Most of the time you'll find money transfer providers allowing you to wire the money from your bank account, others will also give you the option to pay by debit and credit cards.
+On the recipient's side in China, look at different options if you need the amount in CNY to be transferred to your recipient's account or available for pick-up in cash at an agent location.

-4. Sign up and start your transaction with the company you selected
+4. Sign up and get started wih your transaction with the provider of your choice

 How to Send Money to China